brawlingthebits/omni/README_EN.md

 - **Socket.io**: Enables real-time bi-directional communication between web clients and the server.
 - **JWT**: Used for securing and authenticating API requests and socket connections.
 - **Passport**: Authentication middleware for Node.js.
+- **Jest**: Testing framework to run and manage tests.
+- **Supertest**: Library to handle HTTP assertions, making it easy to test Node.js HTTP servers.
+- **bcryptjs**: Library to hash passwords before storing them in the database.

 ## 3. Setup Instructions